Hitachi, Ltd Statement

 In the last financial year we have taken, and are continuing to take, the following steps to address the issue of modern slavery:

-- We are focussing on the process of mapping our supply chains and undertaking a risk assessment to identify areas of potential risk for modern slavery
+- we are focussing on the process of mapping our supply chains and undertaking a full risk assessment to identify areas of potential risk for modern slavery

-- we have targeted supplier due diligence in areas of currently-perceived risk and will review our due diligence processes in the light of the results of the supply chain mapping and risk assessment exercises to ensure an appropriate risk-based approach
+- we will review our due diligence processes in the light of the results of the supply chain mapping and risk assessment exercises to ensure an appropriate risk-based approach

-- we have arranged the provision of human rights and modern slavery training to targeted employees to improve awareness of the issues.
-We are looking at integrating slavery and human trafficking awareness training into our e-learning programme
+- we have arranged the provision of human rights training to targeted employees to improve awareness of the issues.
+We are looking at integrating slavery and human trafficking awareness training into our e-learning programme and will identify the exposed staff which should be trained with priority

 - once we have completed the risk assessment and review of due diligence processes we will be in a position to revise our sourcing procedures

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Hitachi Europe Limited's slavery and human trafficking statement for the financial year ended 31 March 2016.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Hitachi Automotive Systems’ slavery and human trafficking statement for the financial year ended 31 March 2016.